Top 25 Ways to Save on Europe Travel

 Choosing a Rail Pass

-There are dozens of different European rail passes available, from the comprehensive Eurail Global Pass (covering unlimited travel within 22 countries) to passes for specific countries and regions.
+There are dozens of different European rail passes available, from the comprehensive Eurail Global Pass (covering unlimited travel within 24 countries) to passes for specific countries and regions.
 Some rail passes are consecutive, meaning that they can be used for unlimited travel on consecutive days over a given travel period.
-Others are known as "flexi" passes, and are only valid for a certain number of travel days within a certain duration of time (such as five days in a month).
-If you plan to spend several days exploring each city on your itinerary, a flexi pass is probably your most economical option.
+Others are known as "flexipasses," and are only valid for a certain number of travel days within a specified duration of time (such as five travel days within a month).
+If you plan to spend several days exploring each city on your itinerary, a flexipass is probably your most economical option.
 If you're planning to visit a new place nearly every day, a consecutive pass may better suit your travel plans.

-If you're traveling with a companion (or several), keep your eye out for Saver passes, which are discounted passes available for two to five passengers traveling together at all times.
+If you're traveling with a companion (or several), keep your eye out for Saverpasses, which are discounted passes available for two to five passengers traveling together.
 Other discounts are available for youthful travelers (under age 26) or -- more rarely -- for seniors over age 60.
-Children age 4 - 11 generally pay half the adult fare, while children under 4 are free.
+Children age 4 - 11 generally pay half the adult fare, while children under 4 are free if they ride in an adult's lap.

 For more help with choosing a rail pass, see Eurail Passes and European Country Rail Passes.